2014 - 953

-Individuals currently licensed in North Dakota with law enforcement experience will be required to attend the NDHP academy, which is approximately 10 weeks.
-Individuals licensed in other states will be required to complete the 10-week NDHP academy, 2-week basic, and pass the POST test.
-Individuals not licensed will be required to attend the NDHP academy and basic, which is approximately 25 weeks.
+Individuals currently licensed in North Dakota with law enforcement experience may only be required to attend the NDHP academy, which is approximately 10 weeks.
+Individuals licensed in other states may only be required to complete the 10-week NDHP academy, 2-week basic, and pass the POST test.
+Individuals not licensed will be required to attend the NDHP academy and basic, which is approximately 22 weeks.

-Most, if not all, of post assignments will be in the western part of North Dakota.
+Most, if not all, post assignments may be in the western part of North Dakota.
 Applicants must be willing to be stationed anywhere in North Dakota and respond to duty 24 hours a day.

 Applicants must successfully pass written tests designed to determine suitability for the position of NDHP trooper.
 These tests measure the primary skills critical to successfully learn and perform the duties of a trooper.